JayHygge/crazy-keyboard-games-v2/README.md

 - **Recently Played**: Up to 4 games, friendly empty state, View All button
 - **Popular Games**: 8 random games (2 rows of 4), View All button
 - **Browse by Category**: Category cards (no game count)
+- **Favorites**: Up to 8 favorite games, persistent in localStorage
 - **About & Contact**: At the bottom of the homepage
 - **Footer**: © 2025 Crazy Keyboard Games.
 All rights reserved.
 - **Privacy Policy**: Footer link (modal or page)